 - What is the approval process for approved nursing programs?

 - What type of accreditation does the program have?

-It is important to note that not all state boards of nursing approve or regulate post-licensure nursing programs; therefore, identify what agency does regulate and /or grant accreditation to the program.
+Not all state boards of nursing approve or regulate post-licensure nursing programs.
+It is important to identify the agency that regulates or accredits the program.